-Ali is a first year PhD candidate in our group.
+Ali is a second year PhD candidate in our group.
 She completed her degree in Genetics and Cell Biology in DCU in 2016.
 Ali began her PhD in the Computational and Molecular Evolutionary Biology Group in Leeds in October 2016, after being awarded a Leeds Anniversary Research Scholarship.
 Ali’s PhD is a collaboration between Dr. Mary O’Connell in the Faculty of Biological Sciences and Dr. Niamh Forde in the Faculty of Medicine and Health – and will span both computational (dry-bench) and molecular (wet-bench) skills.
 Her project aims to identifying innovation in protein coding and non-coding regulatory elements in the emergence of the mammal placenta.
 Ali will be using large-scale analyses to study mammal genomes.
-Once protein-coding and non-coding targets have been identified, Ali will be moving into the Leeds Institute for Cardiovascular and Molecular Medicine to carry out functional analyses on the wet-bench.
+Once protein-coding and non-coding targets have been identified, Ali will be moving into Dr Niamh Forde’s research lab at the Leeds Institute for Cardiovascular and Molecular Medicine to carry out functional analyses on the wet-bench.